Research on mental health beliefs and behaviors

 Research on gender beliefs

 In collaborative research conducted with Emily Carian, we explore how young adults’ gender beliefs are informed by cultural ideas of individualism and agency and contribute to persistent gender inequality by directing young adults away from structural solutions.
-The project, which uses longitudinal interview and survey data, is still ongoing and findings have been published in Social Problems and Sociological Perspectives.
+The project, which uses longitudinal interview and survey data, is ongoing.

 - Carian, Emily K. and Amy L. Johnson.
 2022.
 “The Agency Myth: Persistence in Individual Explanations for Gender Inequality.”
 Social Problems 69(1):123-42.